-Menlo Parent Groups (MPGs) are small groups designed as an opportunity for guardians connect and share information.
-They are offered in 9th grade and, new in 2019, 6th grade.
+Menlo Parent Groups (MPGs) are small groups designed as an opportunity for guardians to connect and share information.
+They are offered in 9th grade and 6th grade.
 These groups, facilitated by experienced Menlo parents, give parents a window into their students’ academic and social experience at Menlo.
 Whether you are new to Menlo or a veteran Menlo parent, joining an MPG will help you get connected, meet new parents in your child’s class, and stay informed.

 The purpose of Menlo Parent Groups is to:

 - Provide a small, informal community for parents and guardians to ask questions and discuss issues that are better addressed in a smaller group than in large meetings or events;